Winter Tyres vs. All-Season Tyres: Worthwhile Upgrade?

 We’ve all been there.
 You wake up to a sharp frost, the insides of your windows are laced with ice, and you have to get from Battlefield to the town centre, or worse, tackle a rural lane out near Bayston Hill.
 You ease off the drive, tap the brakes at the first junction, and... slide.
 It’s that heart-in-your-mouth moment when you realise the cold, damp tarmac is as slick as an ice rink.

-As your local mechanic here at Auto Tech Direct in Shrewsbury, the most common question we get from October onwards is: "Are winter tyres really necessary, or are my all-seasons good enough?".
+As your local mechanic here at Auto Tech Direct in Shrewsbury, the most common question we get from October onwards is: "Are winter tyres really worthwhile, or are my all-seasons good enough?".
 It’s a fantastic question.
 The answer isn't a simple yes or no. It depends on your car, your budget, where you drive, and how much you value peace of mind.

 This is our definitive guide for drivers in Shrewsbury and Shropshire.
 We're going to break down the science, the cost, and the real-world performance to help you decide if the upgrade is worth it for you.